On Therapy

 Men and Therapy (in my opinion)

-This is the typical range of discussion of emotions I have had in friendships with men over so many years.
-Now this could very well be that I did not experience a more profound, more emotionally mature friendship with men, but I was lucky enough to have one or two people in life who would just call out, critically examine things I say and argue it out rationally so I always had an alternate perspective (Funnily enough, these people who would call out my BS were mostly women, but that probably just a coincidence)
+It is very likely that I was just unlucky and I did not find the right set of guys to experience a more profound, more emotionally mature friendship.
+But I was lucky enough to have one or two people in life who would just call out and critically examine things I say.
+So I always had an alternate perspective (Funnily enough, these people who would call out my BS were mostly women, but that probably just a coincidence)

 A note about books, videos etc.

-Another possible resource that could help you think about what and how you feel could be books and/or videos.
-More often than not, you will find a lot of low quality resources.
-In this case, separating the little wheat from the large amounts of proverbial chaff will be challenging.
-I usually conduct extensive background research before picking up a book or watching somebody’s YouTube videos.
-I will find out what people say about that book on Reddit or YouTube comments; I will watch the author’s talks or try to independently verify whether the author and their work are legit, reliable and valuable.
+More often than not, you will find a lot of low quality resources (books/videos etc.).
+So separating the little wheat from the large amounts of proverbial chaff will be challenging.
+I usually do an extensive background search/review gathering before picking up a book or watching somebody’s YouTube videos.
+I will find out what people say about that book on Reddit or YouTube comments; I will watch the author’s talks or try to verify whether the author and their work are legit, reliable and valuable.
 I also put a lot of emphasis on the author’s credentials (like I would prefer taking mental health advice from a trained medical professional or acadmic only).

 Another good resource I found online is Dr. K’s videos.
 You may want to review his videos and pick up specific topics of interest though.
 He discusses aspects I don’t particularly agree with or like (like references to spirituality and Ayurveda).
 Still, for the most part, he discusses ideas rationally, and his videos contain a lot of useful content.